 Animism is extremely complex and deep and provides a real meaning to life.
 Despite the church and the states best attempts they never fully succeeded in wiping it out; especially in rural areas.

 Animists have for millennia had the intuitive knowing of nature as a great soul or psyche.
 As alive, filled with purpose, meaning and mysterious creativity.
 The world is a vast animate (and hence ‘sentient’) being.
 This way of thinking envelops every aspect of life.

 To undo the damage caused by the series of very unfortunate events, we have to alter our way of thinking about and relating to our world.

 We have to re-engage with the knowledge of the Animistic world-view.
-This knowledge is our ‘Knowing‘ and to get it back; we need to recreate our relationship with the Wild and integrate it into the C21st.
+This knowledge is our ‘Knowing‘.
+To get it back; we need to recreate our relationship with the Wild and integrate it into the C21st.

-An essential first step toward a Shamanistic path is to ReWild Your Knowing – see details of our course <
+An essential first step toward an Animistic path is to ReWild Your Knowing – see details of our course <

 This is why we focus on the animism that is indigenous to the British Archipelago.